baentsch/oqs-software/haproxy/README.md

 In addition, the image contains a simple (non-QSC) HTTP server, [lighttpd](https://www.lighttpd.net) serving as a (test) backend to the HAproxy.

+This ubuntu-based image is mainly meant for experimentation and by default permits local bash-logon (use `scripts/run-bash.sh`).

 ### Architecture

 These components permit the following setup: